kjosib/sophie/docs/tutorial/game1.rst

     .. note::
         Any single receiver will handle its
         own incoming messages in the order they arrive.
-And messages sent from one agent to another will arrive in the order they were sent.
+And messages sent from one actor to another will arrive in the order they were sent.
         However, messages from *different* sources may arrive at the same destination in any interleaving that respects the rules above.